-But what about those who want to work in any company they want, either in or outside the country, while residing in Spain?
+But what about those who want to work for any company they choose, either within or outside the country, while residing in Spain?
 For these people, the country has launched its Digital Nomad Visa.

-A Digital Nomad Visa allows individuals to live in Spain while working for a non-Spanish company.
+A Digital Nomad Visa enables individuals to reside in Spain while working for a company based outside of Spain.
 The individual must be a remote worker or a freelancer.

-This article will discuss this visa in detail, stating its eligibility requirements, application process, validity, and more.
-Read on to learn more about the visa type.
+This article will provide a detailed discussion of this visa, including its eligibility requirements, application process, validity, and other relevant information.
+Continue reading to learn more about this visa type.

 The Spain Digital Nomad Visa is specifically for foreign nationals wishing to reside in Spain while working remotely for a company or employer outside the country.
 It is for non-EU/EEA citizens.